Skip to content

 Metrics are passed directly to chart functions via the metrics parameter:

-• Access pattern: metrics.get('probe_key', {}) returns metrics from that probe path
+• Access pattern: metrics.get('key', {}) returns metrics for that key (either a config key or a resolved probe path)

 • Metric values: Each probe path contains metrics logged from that process/step